StochasticEagle/Electronics-StepperTestBox/README.md

 ### Building

-This program may be built and uploaded to Arduino using PlatformIO or Arduino (tested in both).
-Loop timing on the 16 MHz Arduino is about 500 us, so it can't do high speeds with more microsteps (like 1:16) and may skip.
+This program may be built and uploaded to Arduino Nano using PlatformIO or Arduino (tested in both).
 PlatformIO was used with the -O3 option (because Arduino IDE lacks this) to optimize the code for speed prior to upload.

 ```
 RAM:   [==        ]  15.1% (used 309 bytes from 2048 bytes)